You found our list of the best office game room ideas.

 8. Board Game Library

-Board game libraries make good small office game room ideas.
-At minimum, you need a corner with room for a shelf.
+Board game libraries make good options for small offices.
+At a minimum, you need a corner with room for a shelf.
 Then, you can fill a bookshelf or file cabinet with games like Trivial Pursuit, Scattergories, Monopoly, Life, Uno, Apples to Apples, and Battleship.
 Feel free to also include more involved and unusual games to spark interest.
-Employees can play the games in the room, or can take the boxes back to their desks or another area of the office.
+Employees can play the games in the room or can take the boxes back to their desks or another area of the office.
 For convenience, you can even include some travel-sized games.